SABrereton/GCN_Ghost_Chase--Type_A/README.md

-# GCN Scalar - Type A
+# GCN Ghost Chase - Type A

 ### About this document / Introduction

-The purpose of this document is to provide some information about GCN Scalar - Type A.
+The purpose of this document is to provide some information about GCN Ghost Chase - Type A.

-### About GCN Scalar - Type A
+### About GCN Ghost Chase - Type A

-GCN Scalar - Type A is a puzzle game where an image file is divided up into pieces which are then shuffled and the player has to reassemble the image by rearranging the shuffled pieces.
+GCN Ghost Chase - Type A is ......

 GCN Scalar - Type A is a fork from version 1.02 of "Scalar" by Milan Babuskov.